pachyderm/docs/content/latest/reference/config-spec.md

 #### Cluster Deployment ID

-The pachyderm cluster deployment ID that is used to ensure the operations run on the expected cluster.
+The MLDM cluster deployment ID that is used to ensure the operations run on the expected cluster.

 #### Enterprise Server